 In the second half of the 11th century, the new English king William the Conqueror did not directly engage in the conquest of Welsh lands.
 He left the task of expansion to the Lords of Marches, border territorial units with extensive autonomy.
 Their rulers were encouraged to take over Welsh lands and build castles that secured their progress.
 Although they were still under the king’s authority, they were basically self-governing in conquered countries.
 Around 1089, one of them, Robert Fitzhamon, Baron of Gloucester, attacked the Welsh kingdom of Morgannwg in South Wales.
 He set off along the coast, built Newport Castle, and then went west to conquer Vale of Glamorgan, where he set up his headquarter in Cardiff.
 Even before 1106 he went further west to the Ogmore River.
 This natural barrier became the temporary border between native Welshmen and Normans, and Robert and his companions built three castles to secure the conquered areas: Newcastle erected by Robert himself, Coity erected by Payn de Turberville and Ogmore, which was built by William de Londres.

-At the beginning of the 15th century, Ogmore suffered destruction during the Owain Glyndŵr Welsh uprising, but was quickly repaired.
-In 1454, a new courthouse was erected on the outer bailey, which was used until the beginning of the 19th century.
-The castle itself had to be abandoned earlier, as in the drawings from the end of the 18th century it is already depicted as a ruin.
+In the early 15th century, Ogmore suffered damages during the Owain Glyndŵr Welsh uprising, but the castle was repaired until around the 1440s.
+The “knight’s chamber”, probably the hall, was to be burned, and the bridge in front of the gate was repaired in 1429.
+In 1454, a new court building was erected in the outer ward, which was used until the beginning of the 19th century.
+The castle itself was described as well-kept in the 1530s, but only the court building functioned in the first half of the 17th century.
+The remaining buildings had to be abandoned, as the engravings from the end of the 18th century presented them as ruined.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.